 Check here as you do the tour, to discover the locations of some famous movies which were filmed in the area.

 Start your Union Station and Los Angeles Pueblo tour at this 1930’s John Parkinson designed masterpiece.
-LA wanted to build a grand terminus for thirty years before construction began in 1933 – the railroad companies were so against it that the city took them all the way to the Supreme Court, twice.
-But it was worth the wait!
-The Mission Revival style (with some Streamline Moderne thrown in) was designed to help with the promotion of L.A. as a holiday destination.
+LA wanted to build a grand terminus for thirty years before construction began in 1933 – the railroad companies were so against it that the city took them all the way to the Supreme Court - twice!
+But it was well worth the wait, the Mission Revival style (with Streamline Moderne thrown in) was designed to help with the promotion of LA as a holiday destination.
 And it seems to have worked.
-Marvel at the ceiling, which though it looks like wood is actually made of reinforced concrete, and wallow in the romance of train travel.
-It’s been used a location in numerous movies, including Blade Runner and Catch Me if You Can.
+Marvel at the ceiling, which though it looks like wood is actually reinforced concrete, and wallow in the romance of train travel.
+It’s been used as a location in numerous movies, including Blade Runner and Catch Me if You Can.
 Fun fact: Union Station opened in 1939 and is the last major station ever to be built in America.

 This is where LA began as a small sub-mission, or Asistenzia, back in 1781.
 Forty-four settlers moved here from Mexico to found the tiny pueblo.
 The next year nearly half of them went back!
 Nevertheless Los Angeles has grown a lot since those tiny beginnings.
 The remarkable thing is that many of the earliest buildings, built when LA was the wild west, are still standing around the Plaza, including Pico House (1871), the Garnier Buildings (1883 and 1890) and the oldest Fire House in the city (1890).
 Fun fact: there is a list of the forty-four Pobladores on a plinth on the south side of the Plaza.